 Choice and Consequence: Assessing Mismatch at Chicago Exam Schools with Joshua Angrist and Parag Pathak.
-NBER Working Paper 26137.
+Journal of Public Economics, forthcoming.
+Publisher version here.

 Cash and Ballots: Conditional Transfers, Political Participation and Voting Behavior with Emily Conover, Adriana Camacho and Javier Báez.
-Economic Development and Cultural Change (forthcoming).
+Economic Development and Cultural Change 68(2), 541-566 (2020).

 Regression Discontinuity in Serial Dictatorship: Achievement Effects at Chicago’s Exam Schools with Atila Abdulkadiroglu, Joshua Angrist, Yusuke Narita, and Parag Pathak.
 American Economic Review, Papers & Proceedings, 107(5), 240-245 (2017).

 The Signaling Value of Elite High Schools with Pía Basurto, Manuel Barrón, and Martín Carbajal.
 Draft available upon request.